 Part 1: Preparing hippocampal astrocyte culture

-In essence mixed hippocampal astrocyte-neuron cultures were prepared using a well established protocol1, 2.
+In essence mixed hippocampal astrocyte-neuron cultures were prepared using a well established protocol1, 2,3.
+We optimized the procedure to yield healthy cultured astrocytes.
 All the procedures listed below should be carried out in a sterile environment such as a laminar flow hood.

 Preparing coverslips